jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.0/scheme.md

 </em>
 </td>
 <td>
-<p>Interval tells how often make backup in seconds
+<p>Interval tells you how often the backup is made in seconds
 Defaults to 30.</p>
 </td>
 </tr>